OilerNetwork/pitchlake_starknet/sncast/README.md

 1. Clone the Fossil API [repo](https://github.com/OilerNetwork/fossil-offchain-processor) and checkout the `headers-from-rpc` branch

+2. Fill in this repo's .env file uses the STARKNET_ACCOUNT_ADDRESS & STARKNET_PRIVATE_KEY associated with the PRE_FUNDED_WALLET_ADDRESS in the just made .env file

-2. Build the API using `cargo build` and run it using `cargo run`
+3. Build the API using `cargo build` and run it using `cargo run`

 ### Running the Frontend

 1. Clone the Fossil Frontend [repo](https://github.com/OilerNetwork/pitchlake-ui-new) and install the dependencies (`pnpm install`)

 2. For now, we need to replace the vault address in the page.tsx file.
-Go to page.tsx, and at the top of the file is an array of vault addresses, only place the just deployed vault here
+Go to page.tsx, and at the top of the file is an array of vault addresses, place just the deployed vault address here

-3. Run the frontend on port 3002 using `pnpm run dev -p 3002`
+3. Run the frontend on port 3002 using `pnpm run dev -p 3002` (making sure to have the NEXT_PUBLIC_ENVIRONMENT set to "rpc")